evanx/redex/README.md

 The "module" name enables custom and third-party processors e.g. a `myredix/FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.

-Note that `npm` enables version dependency via `package.json.` Also, multiple versions of the same module can be installed as differently named modules, e.g. `myredix-1.0.0/FancyProcessor.`

-## Messages

-The following is recommended for messages.

-The validator for each message type can be defined, and should be versioned.
-This checks mandatory and optional properties, their types e.g. string, int, boolean, and their contracts, to fail-fast.

-Transformative processors can be implemented to coerce messages into the expected format, and migrate messages to a required version.

-Alternatively, multiple versions of a processor can be installed e.g. to support older messages for some period.

-We should facilitate a "canary release" for a Redix instance.
-This handles a variable portion of incoming messages in parallel with the incumbent release.
-We compare metrics in order to retire the incumbent, if so indicated.

 ## Concurrency

 We use Redis-backed message queues to avoid concurrent operations.

-Redix processors and application microservices are ideally message-passing "actors" and otherwise use Redis transactions to access "shared memory" in Redis.
+Redix processors (and the application microservices they serve) are ideally message-passing "actors" and otherwise use Redis transactions to access "shared memory" in Redis.

-## Basic examples
+## Examples

 ### FileImporter